-It can be detrimental to a car battery’s health if it goes completely flat after being undriven, or the lights are left on, for example.
+It can be detrimental to a car battery’s health if you let it go completely flat by not driving it, or by leaving the lights on, for example.

 The good news is that it’s relatively easy to check the health of your vehicle’s battery and charge it.
 All you need is the right equipment and the know-how to do it.

-First thing’s first, you’ll need to make sure you have a multimeter/voltmeter (around £8 from Halfords) and a charger which is suitable for your car’s battery type and engine size.
+First things first, you’ll need to make sure you have a multimeter/voltmeter (around £8 from Halfords) and a charger that is suitable for your car’s battery type and engine size.

 To help you make the right choice when it comes to buying a charger, you should consider: